 - Let cool before frosting.

 - In a mixing bowl, beat butter until smooth using a hand mixer or stand mixer.
-Slowly add in confectioners' sugar, orange juice, champagne and vanilla.
+Slowly add in confectioners' sugar, vanilla, orange extract, orange zest, and orange food coloring (if you are using it).
 Continue to mix until light and creamy.

-- Top with a pinch of orange zest. (optional)
+- Top with a pinch of orange zest, sprinkles, or any other decorations.